allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 ## Outbound adapters

-The aforementioned ports are implemented by corresponding adapters:
+Ports used by the domain for outgoing traffic are implemented by corresponding adapters:
 * a database adapter,
 * an external author service adapter,
 * mail and SMS  systems adapter,